Data Privacy at Alpine Testing Solutions, Inc.

 Subject to the limitations and rights of Alpine when acting as a data processor for a test sponsor, you have the right to request that Alpine (i) delete your personal information; (ii) disclose the personal information we have collected about you; and (iii) disclose whether Alpine sells or has sold your personal information.
 You also have the right to opt out of the sale of your personal information (to the extent we sell your personal information) and to not face discrimination for exercising any of your rights set forth in this Policy.
 To exercise these rights, you (or your authorized agent) may contact us by submitting a verifiable consumer request as described below.
 Your request must provide sufficient information that allows us to reasonably verify you are the person about whom we collected personal information and describe your request with sufficient detail that allows us to properly understand, evaluate, and respond to it.
 To the extent applicable, Alpine will also allow you access to your personal information to correct, amend, or delete inaccurate information, except where the burden or expense of providing access would be disproportionate to the risks to your privacy or where the rights of persons other than you would be violated.
 If Alpine is acting solely as a data processor, we will refer your access request to the test sponsor for response to your request and will follow the instruction provided to us by the test sponsor on your behalf.

 Alpine uses a self-assessment approach to assure compliance with this Policy and periodically verifies that the Policy is accurate, comprehensive for the information intended to be covered, prominently displayed, completely implemented, and accessible and in conformity with the Privacy Shield Principles.
 Alpine encourages interested persons to raise any concerns using the contact information provided and will investigate and attempt to resolve any complaints and disputes regarding use and disclosure of personal information in accordance with the Privacy Shield Principles.
-In compliance with the Privacy Shield Principles, Alpine Testing Solution commits to resolve complaints about our collection or use of your personal information.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Blair Harris at:
+Alpine Testing Solution commits to resolve complaints about our collection or use of your personal information.
+EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Blair Harris at: firstname.lastname@example.org

-Alpine Testing has further committed to refer unresolved Privacy Shield complaints to American Arbitration Association (AAA), an alternative dispute resolution provider located in the United States.
+Alpine Testing has further committed to refer unresolved complaints involving data collected in reliance on the Privacy Shield to American Arbitration Association (AAA), an alternative dispute resolution provider located in the United States.
 Under certain conditions, you may invoke the right to binding arbitration.
-If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit (http://go.adr.org/privacyshield.html) for more information or to file a complaint.
+If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please visit http://go.adr.org/privacyshield.html for more information or to file a complaint.
 The services of American Arbitration Association (AAA), are provided at no cost to you.

 This Policy may be amended periodically consistent with the requirements of the U.S.-EU Privacy Shield Framework.
 Alpine will post any revisions or amendments to the Policy on its website.